laxminarasimha0901/5143-Scheduler/README.md

 #### Andrew
 ##### This was my first time actually implementing scheduling algorithms.
 All in all, I thought it was fun to see the data once we got it to run the way we wanted it to.
 #### Soma
-#### For me my low was, as a beginner to coding and making project was overwhelming and had kind of stress, how can I  make it work.
-But during the project I got to learn new topics and concepts of python.
-I have searched for the content online and watched some videos how the shell works and how each different command works as we go.
-But finally when the code was  working, it  gave a relief and high.
+#### As a first timer to implement the scheduing algos, I was excited to see how the scheduling algorithms work and how we can implement in different ways.
+After seeing the output we wanted to see the output, thought it was worth putting in efforts

 ### What was good and bad?
 #### Jadyn